fieldtrip/website/tutorial/spike.md

 For every channel combination (j,k), Xc.corr(j,k,:) contains the cross-correlogram.

-For example, the computed cross-correlogram reveals strong zero-lag and alpha-band synchronization in the pre-stimulus perio
+For example, the computed cross-correlogram reveals strong zero-lag and alpha-band synchronization in the pre-stimulus period:

 	iCmb = 3;
 	jCmb = 4;